dabeaz-course/practical-python/README.md

 same fun.
 The result of that teaching is this course--A no-nonsense treatment of Python that has been actively taught to more than 400 in-person groups since 2007.
-Traders, systems admins, astronomers, tinkerers, and even a few rocket scientists who used Python to help land a rover on Mars--they've all taken this course.
-Now, I'm pleased to make it freely available under a Creative Commons license.
+Traders, systems admins, astronomers, tinkerers, and even a few hundred rocket scientists who used Python to help land a rover on Mars--they've all taken this course.
+Now, I'm pleased to make it available under a Creative Commons license.
 Enjoy!

 --David Beazley ([https://dabeaz.com](https://dabeaz.com)), [@dabeaz](https://twitter.com/dabeaz)